GSA/itvmo/_pages/services/oem.md

                            In 2021, the ITVMO began evaluating Adobe through the OEM Assessment Process.
 As a result of the Assessment, the ITVMO identified common challenges for Federal agencies focused on a perceived lack of support from Adobe in supporting Federal Agencies with sufficient explanations on how to leverage the Adobe products best suited for their unique environments.
                         </p>
                         <p class="tab-p">
-                           The ITVMO has reengaged with Adobe as of February 2023, and will continue to seek solutions and provide updates to previously identified challenges, as well as document and begin discussions on any new issues that the agency community identifies.
+                          The ITVMO plans to reengaged with Adobe in fiscal year 2024, and will continue to seek solutions and provide updates to previously identified challenges, as well as document and begin discussions on any new issues that the agency community identifies.
                         </p>
                         <p class="tab-p">
                           Information, resources, and trainings as a result of the Assessment and ongoing engagements can be found below.
                         </p>
                      </div>
                      <div class="links-list">